ceenaa/dl_self_driving_car/README.md

 # Introduction
-This project leverages a CNN model to predict steering angles in a car driving simulator.
+This project leverages a CNN model to predict steering angles in [Avis Engine Driving Simulator](https://avisengine.com/).
 The simulator data was transformed and labeled to fit a classification problem with 7 discrete steering options: -60, -30, -15, 0, 15, 30, and 60 degrees.
 The primary motivation was to later integrate this model with a Deep Q-Network (DQN) for reinforcement learning in a discrete action space.

 ## Table of Contents
 1. [Introduction](#introduction)